-We are currently recruiting volunteers to support residents at Seven Oaks.
+We are recruiting volunteers to support residents at Seven Oaks.
+Volunteers like Dennmark, who connects with residents during recreation programs and activities.
+Become a volunteer.

 Seven Oaks provides individualized care to each of its 249 residents within a safe and friendly environment.
 Guided by the CARE values – Compassion | Accountability | Respect | Excellence, we are committed to improving quality of life and support for healthy aging.